-Module constructors are Supported, while destructors are Ignored.
-The other two special member functions, namely the Copy Constructor and the Assignment Operator, as defined in ISO C++ Section 12, are disabled by the SystemC LRM, hence, they are irrelevant for this standard.
+Module constructors are Supported.
+Module destructors are Ignored.
+The other two special member functions, namely the Copy Constructor and the Assignment Operator, as defined in ISO C++ Section 12, are disabled for sc\module by the SystemC LRM 5.2.2, hence, they are disabled for sc\module.